Namakula-Amber/A-look-into-Edmonton-Bike-Riders-/README.md

 - Those who earn $60,000 are the most likely to be riding bikes in Edmonton, according to this data set

 Why the project is useful:
-These findings and the data can help map out ways to encourage bike riding in different demogrpahics
+These findings and the data can help map out ways to encourage bike riding in different demographics

 How users can get started with the project:
 Where the dataset is located: Edmonton Open Data Portal